-Another plausible interpretation might be that of (a) west-directed imbricate fan(s) in Pennsylvanian evaporitic deposits and/or uppermost Devonian-Mississippian coals and coaly shales at depth in the Billefjorden Trough with east-dipping imbricate thrusts ramping upwards into coals and coaly shales of the Billefjorden Group in the footwall of the Odellfjellet Fault, in Pyramiden.
-This interpretation is supported by field studies of Ringset and Andresen (1988) who discussed imbricate (thrust) fans and associated basal décollement developed along lithological boundaries within the Ebbadalen Formation in Anservika-Gipshuken (see Figure 1b for location), Harland et al. (1988) who described sheared evaporites within the Ebbadalen and Gipshuken formations in eastern Billefjorden, and by recent field studies showing the presence of a potentially gently east-dipping, bedding-parallel thrust-décollement within the Billefjorden Group and Hultberget Formation in Anservika (Henningsen et al., pers. comm.
-2019), and within the Hultberget Formation in Lykteneset (Koehl et al., submitted).
+Another plausible interpretation might be that of (a) westdirected imbricate fan(s) in Pennsylvanian evaporitic deposits and/or uppermost Devonian-Mississippian coals and coaly shales at depth in the Billefjorden Trough with eastdipping imbricate thrusts ramping upwards into coals and coaly shales of the Billefjorden Group in the footwall of the Odellfjellet Fault, in Pyramiden.
+This interpretation is supported by field studies of Ringset and Andresen (1988), who discussed imbricate (thrust) fans and associated basal décollement developed along lithological boundaries within the Ebbadalen Formation in Anservika-Gipshuken (see Fig. 1b for location); by Harland et al. (1988), who described sheared evaporites within the Ebbadalen and Gipshuken formations in eastern Billefjorden; and by recent field studies showing the presence of a potentially gently east-dipping, beddingparallel thrust-décollement within the Billefjorden Group and Hultberget Formation in Anservika (Tormod Henningsen et al., personal communication, 2019), and within the Hultberget Formation in Lykteneset (Koehl et al., 2020).

-Based on field data, backward-dipping duplexes and bedding-parallel décollements in uppermost Devonian-Mississippian coals and coaly shales of the Billefjorden Group in Pyramiden are believed to have formed through a combination of at least two or more mechanisms, including Devonian rocks of the Andrée Land Group and Mimerdalen Subgroup acting as a relatively rigid buttress to the west (e.g., Figure 4g), fault-propagation folding of (a) preexisting fault(s) like the Balliolbreen Fault and/or Odellfjellet Fault (although not very likely), shortcut faulting propagating upwards and westwards from the Billefjorden Fault Zone (e.g., Buiter and Pfiffner, 2003), ramp/fault-bend hanging wall anticline with roof décollement (e.g., Faisal and Dixon, 2015), and imbricate fan with basal décollement in the Billefjorden Trough (e.g., Ringset and Andresen, 1988; Henningsen et al., pers. comm.
-2019).
+Based on field data, backward-dipping duplexes and bedding-parallel décollements in uppermost Devonian-Mississippian coals and coaly shales of the Billefjorden Group in Pyramiden are believed to have formed through a combination of at least two or more mechanisms, including Devonian rocks of the Andrée Land Group and Mimerdalen Subgroup acting as a relatively rigid buttress to the west (e.g., Fig. 5g), fault-propagation folding of a preexisting fault (or faults) like the Balliolbreen Fault and/or Odellfjellet Fault (although not very likely), shortcut faulting propagating upwards and westwards from the Billefjorden Fault Zone (e.g., Buiter and Pfiffner, 2003), ramp or fault-bend hanging wall anticline with roof décollement (e.g., Faisal and Dixon, 2015), and imbricate fan with basal décollement in the Billefjorden Trough (e.g., Ringset and Andresen, 1988; Tormod Henningsen et al., personal communication, 2019).

-5.3.
-Geometry and kinematics of the Balliolbreen Fault and implications for Ellesmerian and Eurekan deformation events, and Carboniferous normal faulting
+5.3 Geometry and kinematics of the Balliolbreen Fault and implications for Ellesmerian and Eurekan deformation events, and Carboniferous normal faulting